yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 The two main causes for Vulkan related crashes when trying to boot a game or opening yuzu’s configuration are:

-- Broken Vulkan layers on HUD and screen recording software, could cause issues when yuzu and drivers add support for new Vulkan extensions.
+- Broken Vulkan layers on HUD and screen recording software could cause issues when yuzu and drivers add support for new Vulkan extensions.
 Keeping software up to date is the only way to prevent this issue from happening.
 - Outdated GPU drivers that lack the required features to run Vulkan.
 This is usually caused by relying on Windows Update to provide the drivers instead of manually installing the latest version, or Intel laptop vendors providing locked custom (meaning nerfed) drivers that are never updated.
 If possible, always install the latest GPU driver manually, don't rely on Windows Update.

 Thankfully, we have a new system that can workaround those issues that are outside of our control.